Probing for the Usage of Grammatical Number: Paradigms in Probing

 A variety of approaches to probing have been proposed in the literature.
 In this paper, we taxonomize them into three paradigms: (i) diagnostic probing, (ii) behavioral probing, and (iii) causal probing.

-\paragraph{Diagnostic Probing.} Traditionally, probing papers focus on training supervised models on top of fixed pre-trained representations \citep{adi2017finegrained,maudslay-etal-2020-tale}.
-The general assumption behind the work is that, if a probe achieves high accuracy, then the property of interest is encoded in the representations.
-Many researchers have expressed a preference for linear classifiers in probing \cite{alain2016understanding,ettinger-etal-2016-probing,hewitt-manning-2019-structural}, suggesting that a less complex classifier gives us more insight into the model.
-Others, however, called this criterion into question \citep{tenney2018what,tenney-etal-2019-bert,voita-titov-2020-information,papadimitriou-etal-2021-deep,sinha2021masked,pimentel-etal-2020-pareto,pimentel-cotterell-2021-bayesian}.
-Notably, \citet{hewitt-liang-2019-designing} proposed that complex classifiers may learn to extract a property by themselves, and may thus not reflect any true pattern in the representations.
+\paragraph{Diagnostic Probing.} Many probing papers focus on training supervised models on top of fixed pre-trained representations \citep{alain2016understanding,adi2017finegrained,maudslay-etal-2020-tale}.
+Their general assumption is that, if a probe achieves high accuracy, then the probed property's information is encoded in the representations.
+Many researchers have expressed a preference for linear classifiers in probing \cite{hewitt-manning-2019-structural},\ryan{Need more citations here} suggesting that a less complex classifier gives us more insight into the model.
+Others, however, prefer more complex classifiers \citep{tenney2018what,tenney-etal-2019-bert,voita-titov-2020-information,papadimitriou-etal-2021-deep,sinha2021masked,pimentel-etal-2020-pareto,pimentel-cotterell-2021-bayesian}.
+Notedly, \citet{hewitt-liang-2019-designing} posit that complex classifiers may learn the task by themselves and thus not reflect any true learned pattern in the representations.
 Further, \citet{pimentel-etal-2020-information} showed that, under a weak assumption, contextual representations encode as much information as the original sentences.
-Ergo, it is not clear what we can conclude from diagnostic probing alone.
+It is, thus, not clear what we can conclude from diagnostic probing alone.